2b-t/docker-for-robotics/doc/AdvancedTopics.md

  && adduser --disabled-password --gecos '' --uid ${GID} --gid ${GID} ${USERNAME} \
  && echo ${USERNAME} ALL=\(root\) NOPASSWD:ALL > /etc/sudoers.d/${USERNAME} \
  && chown -R ${UID}:${GID} /home/${USERNAME}

 USER ${USERNAME}
 ```

 This results in the same user being used inside the Docker than on a Linux-based host system.

+You can also put the values for `UID` and `GID` into the environment file so that the user can modify them easily.

 ## 5. Multi-stage builds